rozita-hasani/rozita-hasani/README.md

 - **Methodologies:** Agile, Scrum, Gitflow
 - **Design:** UI/UX, Responsive Design, PWA

-### 📚 What I'm Working On

-- Migrating JavaScript applications to TypeScript for better type safety and maintainability.
-- Enhancing UI/UX for web applications using Material UI and Tailwind CSS.
-- Building dynamic and interactive web applications with React and Vue.js.

 ### 🌟 Open Source Projects

 - **[Adatyar](https://github.com/rozita-hasani/adatyar):** A habit tracker **mobile web application** that helps you create and track your habits.
 Built with a focus on simplicity and user experience, Adatyar allows users to set goals, monitor progress, and build healthy routines.